HeronErin/SecureRouteApp/README.md

-This is very early **WIP** and is not meant to be used by **anybody**!!!
-It is to track miles and calculate profits/taxes for uber drivers.
+# Secure Route Tracker
+This is very early **WIP** and is NOT stable.
+You may lose your database at **ANY** time!
+This app if for tracking Uber / Doordash / Uber eats income and miles.

 Light                      |  Dark
 :-------------------------:|:-------------------------: